top of page

 THE KPI THAT DEFIED REALITY

-Of all the retaliatory measures in this case, the KPI downgrade may be the most difficult to explain away.
-At Tripartite Session III at the Batam Disnaker office, an official, witnessed, documented proceeding, the company's own HR representative acknowledged that Engly and Rieke were, in their words, the best employees in the department.
-Subsequently, both employees received KPI ratings of C.
+Of all the measures that followed, the KPI downgrade may be the hardest to explain away.
+In an official proceeding, the company’s own HR representative reportedly referred to Engly and Rieke as among the department’s best employees.
+Both later received KPI ratings of C.

 Best employees.
 C rating.
 The same people.
 The same period.
 The only variable: they had the audacity to ask for evidence of their own sanctions.